 Complex interventions include summarizing relevant empirical knowledge and theory, developing, piloting and adjusting interventions, full-scale studies with experimental design, qualitative studies to explore individual experiences and processes, and implementing results in practice.

-For effective interventions to be used, research and practice must be linked.
 Development and implementation of projects must take place in close collaboration between users, clinicians and researchers, so that the results are implemented in clinical practice.
-Central to the research group's activity is user involvement in research and interdisciplinary collaboration.

 The research group belongs to the Department of Rehabilitation Science and Health Technology and collaborates with a wide range of interdisciplinary research environments both nationally and internationally.